-- 63. The Chief Finance Officer is authorised to take action on behalf of the Council as set out below subject to any conditions or limitations shown: - 64.
+- 69. The Chief Finance Officer is authorised to take action on behalf of the Council as set out below subject to any conditions or limitations shown: - 70.
 Borrowing and Investment, including: - a.
 Carrying out borrowing of funds on the Council's behalf in accordance with the Council's strategy. - b.
-Management of the Council's investment of funds not required for
+Management of the Council's investment of funds not required for immediate use in accordance with the Council's Strategy and Treasury

+Management Practices.

-- immediate use in accordance with the Council's Strategy and Treasury Management Practices. - 65.
-Financial Approvals: to decide whether or not to give any approval required under these instructions or Regulations. - 66.
-Mortgage Interest Rates: to fix interest rates for the purposes of Part XIV Housing Act 1985. - 67.
+- 71. Financial Approvals: to decide whether or not to give any approval required under these instructions or Regulations. - 72.
+Mortgage Interest Rates: to fix interest rates for the purposes of Part XIV Housing Act 1985. - 73.
 Benefit fraud investigation: authorising individual officers under Section 110A Social Security Administration Act 1992 (as amended): - a.
 Section 109B and C: power to require information and rights of entry; - b.
 Section 111: offence of dishonest representation for obtaining benefit; - c.
 Section 112: offence of making a false representation for obtaining benefit; - d.
-Section 115A: administrative penalties as alternative to prosecution. - 68.
-Authorising individual officers under Section 110A Social Security Administration Act 1992 to exercise any of the powers set out in Section 109(B) (Power to require information) and 109C (Powers of entry) is delegated to the Chief Finance Officer only. - 69.
-In relation to the delegations set out above it is intended to delegate the Council's functions fully to the Chief Finance Officer and his/her nominees as set out in paragraphs 10 to 16 above.
+Section 115A: administrative penalties as alternative to prosecution. - 74.
+Authorising individual officers under Section 110A Social Security Administration Act 1992 to exercise any of the powers set out in Section 109(B) (Power to require information) and 109C (Powers of entry) is delegated to the Chief Finance Officer only. - 75.
+In relation to the delegations set out above it is intended to delegate the Council's functions fully to the Chief Finance Officer and their nominees as set out in paragraphs 10 to 16 above.

-Part 5: General Delegation to the Managing Director
+Part 5: General Delegation to the Chief Executive

-General Delegation to the Managing Director and his/her Nominees
+General Delegation to the Chief Executive and their Nominees

-- 70. All matters not reserved to Council, Cabinet, Committees, or other Officers of the Council are delegated to the Managing Director and his/her nominees, subject to the provisions of law and this constitution, including the Financial Rules. - 71.
-The Managing Director has overall executive responsibility for the Council's activities, but shall, as far as reasonably practicable, delegate the detailed responsibilities to others.
+- 76. All matters not reserved to Council, Cabinet, Committees, or other Officers of the Council are delegated to the Chief Executive and their nominees, subject to the provisions of law and this constitution, including the Financial Rules. - 77.
+The Chief Executive has overall executive responsibility for the Council's activities, but shall, as far as reasonably practicable, delegate the detailed responsibilities to others.